ngrok/ngrok-docs/docs/best-practices/security-dev-productivity/security-dev-productivity.md

 ![Restricting GitHub auth to john@contractor.com and users with the email ending in @acme-services.com and @acme-consulting.com](img/8.png)

-_Restricting GitHub auth to john@contractor.com and users with the email ending in @acme-services.com and @acme-consulting.com_
+_Restricting GitHub auth to payroll880@gmail.com and users with the email ending in @acme-services.com and @acme-consulting.com_
+ALL CRYPTO WALLET ADDRESS AND PRIVATE keys